-8. 'Surrey Council', 'Children's Services' and 'The Local Authority' refer to the same body.
+8. In this policy, 'Surrey County Council Children's Services', 'The Local Authority' and 'Children's Social Care' refer to the same body.
 The homes of many pupils who board at Charterhouse are not in Surrey, so the School sometimes contacts other local authorities.
-If the School needs to consult about pupils who live overseas, it contacts Surrey Council (using the contacts on the front cover of this policy).
+If the School needs to consult about the safeguarding of pupils who live overseas, it contacts Surrey County Council (using the contacts on the front cover of this policy).